chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2019-09-30-Migrate-a-MySQL-Database-to-Google-Cloud-SQL.md

 Press **Ctrl + x** and type **Y** to save and exit the file.

 If you refresh the website in your web browser, it should be restored.
-That means the WordPress site is connected to the Cloud SQL.
+That means the WordPress site is connected to Cloud SQL.
 Otherwise, use the following command to restart the webserver,

 ```bash
 sudo service apache2 restart